 Committee

-The department may request the Graduate College dean's permission to replace one of the four committee members with a recognized scholar of professorial rank from another academic institution.
+The department may request the Graduate College dean's permission to replace one of the five committee members with a recognized scholar of professorial rank from another academic institution.

 PhD Comprehensive Exam (Prospectus)

-After passing the MS final exam and within 12–18 months (12 months is ideal, 18 months is acceptable) of admittance to the PhD program, the candidate should present a written and oral prospectus to the committee, which serves as the PhD comprehensive exam.
+After passing the MS final exam and within 12 months of passing the PhD qualifying procedure, the candidate should present to the committee a written and oral prospectus, which serves as the PhD comprehensive exam.
 The prospectus describes the problems the student is considering for the thesis, an extensive review of relevant background materials, open problems of interest and ideas for solving problems, and any preliminary results.
 Failure to successfully complete the prospectus within 18 months of admittance to the PhD program will jeopardize the continuation of a student's financial support.

 In the case of a report of unsatisfactory on a comprehensive examination, the committee may grant the candidate permission to attempt a reexamination no sooner than four months after the first examination.
 The examination may be repeated only once, at the option of the department.